Location, location, location

 It’s an important step in the evolution of GPS.

-Raytheon’s GPS Next Generation Operational Control System launch and checkout system was delivered to the U.S. Air Force, which developed the GPS system the world relies on, on September 29.
-The service accepted delivery at Schriever Air Force Base in Colorado Springs, Colorado, keeping it on track to launch its first, next-gen GPS III satellite into orbit next year.
+On Sept.
+29, 2017, Raytheon’s GPS Next Generation Operational Control System launch and checkout system was delivered to the U.S. Air Force at Schriever Air Force Base in Colorado Springs, Colorado, keeping the service on track to launch its first, next-gen GPS III satellite into orbit next year.

 The GPS OCX launch and checkout system, also called Block 0, provides the computing hardware, operations center workstations and mission application software needed to launch and check the condition of all currently planned GPS III satellites.

-“The delivery of the launch and checkout system is a monumental achievement— a milestone that was many years in the making,” said Dave Wajsgras, Raytheon Intelligence, Information and Services president.
-“GPS OCX will be, without a doubt, the most secure system ever produced not only for the U.S. Air Force, but for the entire nation.”
+“The delivery of the launch and checkout system is a monumental achievement—a milestone that was many years in the making,” said Dave Wajsgras, Raytheon Intelligence, Information and Services president.
+“GPS OCX will be, without a doubt, the most secure system (of its kind) ever produced not only for the U.S. Air Force, but for the entire nation.”

 Because GPS is so broadly used, a system crash would cause serious financial, societal and national security issues.
 As such, it's a potential target for cyberattacks.
 To protect the system from hackers, Raytheon used robust cyber protections in OCX, securing the system against malicious cyber threats.

-“We provided the Air Force with a cyber-hardened ground system,” said Bill Sullivan, Raytheon’s GPS OCX program manager, adding that its the first major system to be completely compliant with U.S. Department of Defense instructions on implementing information assurance.
-"We use GPS In our phones, cars and even watches; a disruption due to hacking would be catastrophic to society in general.”
+“We provided the Air Force with a cyber-hardened ground system,” said Sullivan, adding that it’s the first major system to be completely compliant with U.S. Department of Defense instructions on implementing information assurance.
+“We use GPS In our phones, cars and even watches; a disruption due to hacking would be catastrophic to society in general.”

 Besides being a national security asset, GPS is a free, global utility, providing position, navigation and timing data critical to information sharing across the globe in almost every industry.